APPLICATION GUIDELINES & EVALUATION CRITERIA

 To qualify for the award, applicants must serve in a significant leadership and coordination role in asthma care and service-delivery in their communities.
-All applicants must demonstrate and describe their contributions and the contributions of key partners to coordinating and delivering comprehensive asthma care and services, and how their role is vital to the delivery of NIH 2020 Focused Updates to the Asthma Management Guidelines: A Report from the National Asthma Education and Prevention Program Coordinating Committee Expert Panel Working Group-based asthma care across their community asthma care system.
+All applicants must demonstrate and describe their contributions and the contributions of key partners in coordinating and delivering comprehensive asthma care and services, and how their role is vital to the delivery of NIH 2020 Focused Updates to the Asthma Management Guidelines: A Report from the National Asthma Education and Prevention Program Coordinating Committee Expert Panel Working Group-based asthma care across their community asthma care system.

 The key to winning the award is to demonstrate that your organization’s leadership has helped to build a community asthma care system that:

 - Embodies the key drivers of program effectiveness—as described in the Change Package;

 - Promotes the integration of the 2020 Focused Updates to the Asthma Management Guidelines: A Report From the National Asthma Education and Prevention Program Coordinating Committee Expert Panel Working Group throughout the continuum of care; and